quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part56_10.9_In-Game_Me.md

 ---

 #### Diffuse Term of Phong Reflection Model
-Background context explaining that the diffuse term is dependent on the surface normal \(N\) and the illumination direction \(L\), but independent of the viewing angle \(V\).
+Background context explaining that the diffuse term is dependent on the surface normal $N $ and the illumination direction$L $, but independent of the viewing angle$ V$.
 This term represents how light is scattered in all directions from a surface.

 :p What is the diffuse term of the Phong reflection model?
 ??x
-The diffuse term of the Phong reflection model is given by \(D \cdot N\) where \(D\) is the diffuse color and \(N\) is the normalized surface normal.
+The diffuse term of the Phong reflection model is given by $D \cdot N $ where$D $ is the diffuse color and$N$ is the normalized surface normal.
 This term describes how light is scattered in all directions from a surface, independent of the viewing angle.

 For example, if we have a simple diffuse lighting calculation:
 ```java